 Many airlines make accommodations for families that need extra support.
 Call ahead to see what can be done to help.
 Some airlines offer pre-boarding.
 But if your child might do better getting on the plane after everybody, ask if that’s an option.
 If traveling by train or bus, ask ahead if they stagger boarding.

 Other things to consider are arranging for aisle or bulkhead seating for some extra room and letting the flight attendants know your child may need a little extra assistance.
 Be sure to stress there’s no danger, but that you want them to be aware.

 8. Let your child get used to travel and vacation clothes.

 If you’re traveling to a different climate, don’t forget to consider that your child may need time to get used to clothes for a different season.
 Let your child try on and try out bathing suits in the shower or bathtub to make sure they’re still comfortable.

 If possible, let your child choose clothing to pack.
 Many kids with sensory processing issues have distinct preferences.
 Sticking with familiar clothing for a trip means one less stressor to manage.

 9. Bring familiar foods with you.

 Be prepared if your child is sensitive to tastes and food textures or tends to get “hangry.”
 (That’s angry when hungry.)
 Your child may have trouble with what’s available to eat at your host’s home or the hotel restaurant.

 Bring along familiar foods instead of asking your child to adapt to new ones.
 You may have to arrange to have a fridge in your hotel room.
 If you’re staying with family or friends, you may want to provide your hosts with a grocery list and some money.
-Or you can ask for space in their refrigerator to store items you buy in their refrigerator.
+Or you can ask for space in their refrigerator to store items you buy.